Skip to Content

 2. Beat 2 cups of butter on a low speed for 30 seconds with a paddle or whisk attachment until smooth.

-3. Add in 2 Tbsp lemon juice, 2 tsp fresh lemon zest, 2 tsp vanilla extract and 1 tsp fine salt and beat on low.
+3. Add in 2 Tbsp lemon juice, 2 tsp fresh lemon zest, 2 tsp vanilla extract, and 1 tsp fine salt and beat on low.

 4. Slowly mix in 7 cups of powdered sugar on a low speed.
-Add in 1/3 cup of heavy cream halfway through to make the frosting easier to mix.
+Add 1/3 cup of heavy cream halfway through to make the frosting easier to mix.

 5. Mix in the melted (and cooled) white chocolate on a low speed and scrape down the sides and bottom of the bowl with a rubber spatula as needed.